Document Type : Original Article

 Abstract

-Background: Premature infants are at risk for neurodevelopmental delays, and parents do not have enough knowledge and information about that.
-The coronavirus pandemic and the limited presence of parents in the NICU, as well as the risk of rehospitalization after discharge to follow up on the child's condition, increased the need to investigate compensatory solutions to provide services to high-risk children and their parents.
+Introduction: Premature infants are at risk for neurodevelopmental delays, and parents do not have enough knowledge and information about that.
+The coronavirus pandemic and the limited presence of parents in the NICU (Neonatal Intensive Care Unit), as well as the risk of rehospitalization after discharge to follow up on the child’s condition, increased the need to investigate compensatory solutions to provide services to high-risk children and their parents.

 Conclusion: Although this study showed that tele-education has no significant positive impact on the development of premature babies at 3 corrected ages, further studies with larger sample sizes are necessary to improve our knowledge about the effects of tele-education at older ages.